dkfans/keeperfx/docs/keeperfx_readme.txt

      resolutions: 320x200, 640x400 and 640x480.

 Q: I've found a cheat menu, but it doesn't work!
-A: All three cheat menus are still unfinished.
+A: The three cheat menus are only partially functional.

 Config file details: